Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Participating in Land Use Decisions

 The covenants establish a framework for mutual participation by landowners and the holder in key decisions affecting natural and scenic resources within the property.
-The rights of review and approval granted to the holder over certain proposed changes open the door to a dialogue between holder and landowners as to whether a change would be consistent with or contrary to the conservation objectives of the easement.
+The rights of review and approval granted to the holder over certain proposed changes open the door to a dialogue between holder and landowners as to whether a change would be consistent with or contrary to the conservation objectives.
 The covenant relationship with the easement holder affords landowners the opportunity to call on the holder to interpret the terms of the grant in light of new circumstances and, in some cases, to provide other assistance pertaining to resource management issues.
+The role of holder involves thoughtful deliberation, sound judgment, and the establishment of consistent practices.
+Landowner, holder, and conservation objectives all benefit when there is clarity around the role and authority of the holder.

 Multiple Holders

-Having multiple holders for a single easement risks confusion or even conflict in the management of the easement.
-This and the extra costs of redundant management generally make it preferable to avoid multiple holder situations.
-However, the demands of project funders or other considerations sometimes necessitate having multiple holders.
-In these cases, the potential for management problems may be minimized if the holders carefully and explicitly set forth their expectations and define their relationship.
+If the demands of project funders or other considerations necessitate having multiple holders, the potential for management problems may be reduced if the holders carefully and explicitly set forth their expectations and define their relationship.

 Holder Agreement